 Storytime at the Bowers with Ivy Verdin was a SUCCESS !

 Our Storytime in the Bower Galleries event with Ivy Verdin was a huge success!
-Many parents and grandparents and caretakers brought their children by to enjoy a reading in the Galleries.
+Many parents, grandparents and caretakers brought their children by to enjoy a reading in the Galleries.
 A charismatic reading of Creepy Mr. Snake, A Jungle Tale was performed by our beloved author, Ivy, followed by a fun and creative art project.

 Thanks to all the supportive friends and Bower Staff who were involved.
-Check out all the highlights in our gallery.
+Check out all the highlights in our photo gallery.

 Monkey, Toucan, and Frog want to play in peace, but Mr. Snake makes them uneasy.
 This engaging, rhyming book helps kids understand the importance of speaking up when something feels wrong, empowering parents to start age-appropriate conversations about safety and boundaries.
 Buy the Ebook on Amazon today!